BetaDoggo/system-tweaks/rotation/readme.txt

-These are kde rotation scripts.
-These are kde screen rotation scripts intended to be set in the custom keybind area.
+These are kde screen rotation scripts to be set to custom keybinds.